How to protect yourself online

 - If an email has a link, don't click on it.
 Instead go to the website in your browser

 - Ask a forum, a friend, or someone else you trust if they think this is safe

 A web address or URL is the address of something on the Internet.
 This is the address at the top of your webpage, and it tells you some important information about where on the Internet you are, and how you're connected.
 For example, let's look at the address for Google:

-Tip: Links on webpages are just addresses.
-If you move your mouse over the link you will see an indicator in the bottom corner telling you what address the link leads to.
-Some links will lead to
+Tip: Links on webpages lead to addresses.
+If you move your mouse over the link you will see an indicator in the bottom corner of your screen telling you what address the link leads to.

 Where are we?